krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 ### Why should I care?

-Intuitively, the presence calculus is useful when system property has " time-value" - i.e., its significance lies in how the underlying value of the property _accumulates over time_, not just its instantaneous value or its statistical measures.
+Intuitively, the presence calculus is useful when  a system signal has " time-value" - i.e., its significance lies in how the underlying value of the property _accumulates over time_, not just its instantaneous value or its statistical properties.

-We can categorize signals into those we want to _accumulate_ (e.g., revenue, profits, satisfied customers) and those we want to _constrain_ (e.g., costs, risks, debts, delays).
+We can categorize such signals into those we want to _accumulate_ (e.g., revenue, profits, satisfied customers) and those we want to _constrain_ (e.g., costs, risks, debts, delays).
-The presence calculus offers tools to frame decisions about such properties in terms of _actively managing_ that property's accumulation over time and timescales.
+The presence calculus offers tools to frame decisions about such signals in terms of _actively managing_ a property's accumulation over time and timescales.

 Specifically
-we focus on the following criteria. [^-not-exclusive]:
+we focus on systems properties and signals satisfying the following criteria. [^-not-exclusive]:

 [^-not-exclusive]: This is not to imply that all these criteria are strictly required to apply the presence calculus.
 There are lots of theoretical reasons to believe that the ideas here generalize well beyond this,